Zheludev/DNom/README.md

 __actually running `denim`__

-*be sure to use the absolute path to the pipeline directory both in command-line command and the `snakemake` config file*
+*be sure to use the absolute path to the pipeline directory both in the command-line command and the `snakemake` config file*

 ```
 # navigate to base directory